-Hire a Captain from overtime (OT) list.

-- If no Captains are available then bump up on shift with members that are on the Captains promotional list and fill the newly created daily vacancy. - If no one assigned to shift is on the Captains promotional list then hire from the Acting Captains in the overtime (OT) list. - If no Acting Captains can be hired then hire a Battalion Chief from the overtime (OT) list. - If no Battalion Chief can be hired then bump up the most senior Engineer/Driver or Firefighter on shift and fill for the newly created daily vacancy.
+- Hire a Captain from the overtime (OT) list. - If no Captains are available, the on-duty employee with the highest placement on the Captain Promotional List will be assigned to work out of classification.
+Fill the newly created vacancy. - If no employee assigned to shift is on the Captain Promotional List, hire from the Acting Captain overtime (OT) list. - If no Acting Captain can be hired, hire a Battalion Chief from the overtime (OT) list. - If no Battalion Chief can be hired, the most senior employee on shift will be assigned to Acting Captain.
+Fill the newly created vacancy.